philipmorg/Marketing-For-Self-Made-Experts/chapters/02-What-Is-Direct-Response-Marketing.md

-What is DR?
+# What is Direct Response Marketing?

-@TODO:

-- Add these tools:
-    - Long copy/sales pages
-    - Money-back guarantees as first-order feature
+Direct response marketing is a button or form with a funnel behind it.

+It's useful to think about direct response marketing as a set of concrete _tools_, and as a basket of ideas and feelings, which I'll discuss as the _genre expectations_ around direct response marketing.
+We'll use that same lens to examine brand marketing.

-## The tools
+## The Tools

-This won't be an exhaustive list, but if you see any of these tools in use, you're seeing some form of direct response marketing in action:
+If you see any of these tools in use, you're seeing some form of direct response marketing in action:

-- A clear **call to action**.
+### A clear _call to action_

 Ex: "To get the free bonus, send me your Amazon receipt showing that you've pre-purchased 10 or more copies of my book."

-- A low-friction **form** used to collect signups or opt-ins.
+### A low-friction _form_ used to collect signups or opt-ins.

 Ex: "To receive this free email course, tell me what email address to send it to."

-- A **gated content asset**.
+### A _gated content asset_\

 Ex: "To download this whitepaper, please tell us about your company demographics and needs."

-- A **low-priced product** used to measure buying intent and collect contact information.
+### A _low-priced product_ used to measure buying intent and collect contact information.

 Ex: "Buy this $7 ebook and learn how to get rid of painful corns and callouses."

-- An **event** used to collect contact information that will later be used to promote something.
+### An _event_ used to collect contact information that will later be used to promote something.

 Ex: "Attend this free webinar and learn how to $THING."

-- A **sequence of emails** that describes some pain or problem, spends time vivifying that pain/problem, and pitches a solution to that pain/problem.
+### A **sequence of emails** that describes some pain or problem, spends time vivifying that pain/problem, and pitches a solution to that pain/problem.

+### _Long form_ sales copy

+x

+### _Moneyback guarantees_

+Lots of products and services include a moneyback guarantee.
+When you see a moneyback guarantee listed as a _primary feature_ of the product/services, you're probably seeing direct response marketing in action.

 Again, that's not an exhaustive list, but it's one that I hope helps you recognize direct response marketing in action.
-While we're on the note of tools, we may as well look at the genre expectations of direct response marketing.
+Onward to the genre expectations.

 ## Genre expectations

 If we think of direct response marketing as a _genre_, then there are -- as with any genre -- certain expectations about how the form works:

+### 1:1 Connection

-- The ethos of direct response marketing is creating a 1:1 connection with leads from the very first conversion event, combined with collecting enough information to enable highly efficient marketing to that lead.
+The ethos of direct response marketing is creating a 1:1 connection with leads from the very first conversion event, combined with collecting enough information to enable highly efficient marketing to that lead.

+### Data

-- Direct response marketing will intentionally or accidentally collect data -- the more individualized and complete the better -- about those being marketing to.
+Direct response marketing will intentionally or accidentally collect data -- the more individualized and complete the better -- about those being marketing to.
 As I mentioned last week, this is why the Internet is inherently a direct response medium.

+### Goal

-- The goal of direct response marketing is to _get a response_ from those we are marketing to.
+The goal of direct response marketing is to _get a response_ from those we are marketing to.
 This is the most fundamental, defining aspect of the genre.
 The "response" is not necessarily a sale.
 It might be some other kind of action: filling out a form, clicking a button, opening an email, attending an event, joining a waiting list, or the like.

+@TODO: expand on the "moving people through a funnel" idea.

+### Problems are markets

-- Finally -- critically! -- direct response marketing is focused on _problems_.
+Finally -- critically! -- direct response marketing is focused on _problems_.
 This is not always the case, but very often the direct response marketing relationship begins with a conversion event (someone filling out a form, for example) that's focused on helping that person solve a problem.

 ## Tone

-I have written some things I am not proud of.

-Like I said before, I used to be an uncritical direct response fanboy.
-I got intoxicated with its ability to efficiently move the needle.

-As a result, I can sorta of understand shit like this:

-(img)

-At this point in the article I was going to fish out some old copy from the archive of direct response stuff I've written over the years, and then create a little quiz to see if you could distinguish my copy from that of some genuine sleazeballs.
-But that got cumbersome to find examples, and felt a little gimmicky.

-So let me just point you to one thing I've written -- that's currently still in place! -- that I'm not 100% proud of and plan to rewrite posthaste.
-It'll serve as a good illustration for the tone discussion:

-(img)

-(img)

-In the above screencaps from <http://thepositioningmanual.com>, I've highlighted places where I yanked on the tone knob.
+The genre of heavy metal music prepares you to hear distorted electric guitars, heavy drumming, and screamed vocals.
+There is a fun sub-genre of novelty heavy metal music.
+In that sub-genre, you have groups like TK:group-name playing AC-DC songs on guitar, mandolin, banjo, and fiddle in a bluegrass style.
+The difference is not the notes being played, it's the enire *tone* of the resulting music.

+A big part of the genre expectations around direct response marketing is the tone used in the marketing.
+I think of these like the "tone knobs" on an electric guitar amplifier.

 There are like, a million ways the tone of direct response marketing can be good, crappy, or used as a lever to achieve the goals of the marketing, which is really one singular goal: to get a desired response -- a button click, a form filled out, or some other action taken.
 So I won't be able to, nor should I, cover every single "tone knob" you can manipulate in direct response marketing.
-That said, many of you -- me included! -- benefit from using a certain amount of direct response marketing in our businesses. (fn) Direct response is, in many contexts, a useful tool.
+That said, many of you -- me included! -- benefit from using a certain amount of direct response marketing in our businesses. [^1] Direct response is, in many contexts, a useful tool.
 Since it's a mere tool, it's all about _how we use it_.
 And tone is a big part of that "how we use it" question.
 So I do want to talk about some of the more common direct response tone knobs.

 ### Urgency